11 Ways to Make Money Instead of Shopping on Black Friday This Year

 That’s right, these sites and apps will pay you to exercise:

-- Diet Bet: Bet on yourself losing a certain amount of weight in a given time period, and earn up to $100 if you’re successful.
+- Healthy Wage: Bet on yourself losing a certain amount of weight in a given time period, and earn up to $10,000 if you’re successful.

-Make sure to read the the IRS guidelines first -- you’re only allowed to deduct donations to qualified organizations, not individuals or political campaigns, and donations of property or goods are treated differently than cash.
+Make sure to read the the IRS guidelines first — you’re only allowed to deduct donations to qualified organizations, not individuals or political campaigns, and donations of property or goods are different from cash.

 If you really need to get started on your holiday shopping, do it from the comfort of your own home and use these tricks to save extra cash and earn rewards.

-For example, signing up for Ebates earns you cash back on purchases you’re going to make anyway -- like 8% on TOMS shoes, 8% on Backcountry.com and 8% at Saks Fifth Avenue.
+For example, signing up for Ebates earns you cash back on purchases you’re going to make anyway — for example, 8% on TOMS shoes, 8% on Backcountry.com and 8% at Saks Fifth Avenue.

 And when you buy your gifts, always use your rewards credit card to earn cash back or travel points.
 Your holiday gifts might as well give you something in return!